mohammedali58/E2E-Backend/README.md

    used interfaces/controllers/DI containers

-   as the time was sensitive, If I had more time I would complete unit testing and apply exception handlers,dto andsequelize validators and value objects
+   as the time was sensitive, If I had more time I would complete unit testing and apply exception handlers,jwt ,dto andsequelize validators and value objects